KumarRobotics/ublox/README.md

-# ublox M8P
+# ublox M8

 This is the ROS driver changed form [KumarRobotics/ublox](https://github.com/KumarRobotics/ublox) to adapt the new NEO-M8 serial, especially t out put the raw data form "RAWX" message.
 The following is the original README but **No Longer** applied.
 All the options has been moved to t he `*.yaml` file under `/ublox_gps/config`.
-This version now is buggy and tatty, but it DO output the message of RAWX from M8P module.
+This version now is buggy and tatty, not all the UBX messages are included.
+Till now we have new messages including:
+- UBX-RXM-RAWX
+- UBX-RXM-SFRBX
+- UBX-NAV-ORB

 Below is the original readme.
 ---------------------------